Fequently asked questions (FAQ)

 You will have to ensure that your customer can stop PSSDIAG soon enough after the problem occurrence to avoid losing trace data you need to troubleshoot the issue.

 Consider using PSSDIAG’s /E and /L command line parameter to restart collection each night.
-This can be very useful if you need to trace for many
+This can be very useful if you need to trace for

-/N2 to automatically create a new folder as opposed to overwriting existing one.
+added /N2 to automatically create a new folder as opposed to overwriting existing one.

 Limited disk space is usually the biggest obstacle to long-term data collection.
 Before configuring a PSSDIAG package, find out from how much free disk space is available on the server to be monitored.
 The free disk space must be on a locally attached disk